South Bristol Amateur Radio Club

 Other Modes

-Although by far the vast majority of our members elect to drive to the club, we are a fully inclusive organisation and recognise that there are alternative modes of travel that people will wish to use.
+Although by far the vast majority of our members elect to drive to the Club, we are a fully inclusive organisation and recognise that there are alternative modes of travel that people will wish to use.
 The following sections detail alternative modes of travel and their access routes.

 Walking